suneelpatel/Data-Analysis-using-Python/README.md

 * A detailed deployment plan, for shipping, maintenance, and monitoring of data mining discoveries is created.
 * A final project report is created with lessons learned and key experiences during the project.
 This helps to improve the organization's business policy.

+### Data Mining Techniques

+#### 1.Classification:
+This analysis is used to retrieve important and relevant information about data, and metadata.
+This data mining method helps to classify data in different classes.

+#### 2. Clustering:
+Clustering analysis is a data mining technique to identify data that are like each other.
+This process helps to understand the differences and similarities between the data.

+#### 3. Regression:
+Regression analysis is the data mining method of identifying and analyzing the relationship between variables.
+It is used to identify the likelihood of a specific variable, given the presence of other variables.

+#### 4. Association Rules:
+This data mining technique helps to find the association between two or more Items.
+It discovers a hidden pattern in the data set.

+#### 5. Outer detection:
+This type of data mining technique refers to observation of data items in the dataset which do not match an expected pattern or expected behavior.
+This technique can be used in a variety of domains, such as intrusion, detection, fraud or fault detection, etc. Outer detection is also called Outlier Analysis or Outlier mining.

+#### 6. Sequential Patterns:
+This data mining technique helps to discover or identify similar patterns or trends in transaction data for certain period.

+#### 7. Prediction:
+Prediction has used a combination of the other data mining techniques like trends, sequential patterns, clustering, classification, etc. It analyzes past events or instances in a right sequence for predicting a future event.

+#### Challenges of Implementation of Data mine:
+* Skilled Experts are needed to formulate the data mining queries.
+* Overfitting: Due to small size training database, a model may not fit future states.
+* Data mining needs large databases which sometimes are difficult to manage
+* Business practices may need to be modified to determine to use the information uncovered.
+* If the data set is not diverse, data mining results may not be accurate.
+* Integration information needed from heterogeneous databases and global information systems could be complex

+### Benefits of Data Mining:
+* Data mining technique helps companies to get knowledge-based information.
+* Data mining helps organizations to make the profitable adjustments in operation and production.
+* The data mining is a cost-effective and efficient solution compared to other statistical data applications.
+* Data mining helps with the decision-making process.
+* Facilitates automated prediction of trends and behaviors as well as automated discovery of hidden patterns.
+* It can be implemented in new systems as well as existing platforms
+* It is the speedy process which makes it easy for the users to analyze huge amount of data in less time.
+'
+### Disadvantages of Data Mining
+* There are chances of companies may sell useful information of their customers to other companies for money.
+For example, American Express has sold credit card purchases of their customers to the other companies.
+* Many data mining analytics software is difficult to operate and requires advance training to work on.
+* Different data mining tools work in different manners due to different algorithms employed in their design.
+Therefore, the selection of correct data mining tool is a very difficult task.
+* The data mining techniques are not accurate, and so it can cause serious consequences in certain conditions.

 # 12. Anova and Sentiment Analysis